Duloxetine Canon, 60 mg 28 pcs

 Overdose

-Symptoms: vomiting and decreased appetite, tremor, clonic convulsions, ataxia.
+Symptoms: vomiting and loss of appetite, tremor, clonic convulsions, ataxia.
 Treatment: symptomatic and supportive.
-Control of cardiovascular system and other vital signs.
-Specific antidote is not known.
+Monitoring of cardiovascular system and other vital signs.
+A specific antidote is not known.

-Several cases of overdose have been reported with up to 1400 mg of the drug administered at one time with no fatal consequences.
+Several cases of overdose have been reported with simultaneous oral administration of up to 1400 mg of the drug, which did not have fatal consequences.

 ---|---|